waggle-sensor/edge-plugins/plugin-training-deeplabv3/README.md

 - `train/images` is a folder containing all images
 - `train/labels` is a folder containing all labeled (ground truth) images

 Recommended number of images is 1,000 per classes according to TensorFlow, but user can try with less number of images.
-The ground truth images (labeled images) must be binary (0 or 255).

 **Waggle team provides an example dataset for cloud segmentation for users of this plugin.**